CDC 3000 series: Instruction sets

-The instruction set of the upper 3000 series was composed mostly of 24-bit instructions (packed two per word), but also contained some 48-bit instructions.
-The lower 3000 was based on a 24-bit subset of those available on the upper 3000 systems.
-It was therefore possible to write programs which would run on all 3000 systems.
-And as these systems were based on the prior 1604 and 924 instruction sets, some backward compatibility also existed.
-However the systems did diverge from each other in areas such as relocation and the BDP instructions.
+The instruction set of the upper 3000 series is composed mostly of 24-bit instructions (packed two per word), but also contained some 48-bit instructions.
+The lower 3000 is based on a 24-bit subset of those available on the upper 3000 systems.
+It is therefore possible to write programs which will run on all 3000 systems.
+And as these systems were based on the prior 1604 and 924 instruction sets, some backward compatibility also exists.
+However the systems do diverge from each other in areas such as relocation and the BDP instructions.

 Memory

-All 3000 series computers used magnetic-core memory.
-The CDC 3500 machine used the same core memory modules as used in the CDC 6000 / Cyber 70 series computers.
+All 3000 series computers use magnetic-core memory.
+The CDC 3500 machine use the same core memory modules as used in the CDC 6000 / Cyber 70 series computers.

 Architecture

-The lower 3000 CPU was a 24-bit architecture: instructions were 24 bits in length, as were the two operand registers A and Q. There were four index registers of 15 bits, B0 through B3, though B0 is always zero (zero when read; writes do not affect the value).
-There was no status (flags or condition code) register.
-Up to 32,768 words of core memory, 24 bits per word, could be directly addressed, and multiple banks could be switched in.
-Two or three memory bank configurations were the most common.
+The lower 3000 CPU uses a 24-bit architecture: instructions are 24 bits in length, as are the two operand registers A and Q. There are four index registers of 15 bits, B0 through B3, though B0 is always zero (zero when read; writes do not affect the value).
+There is no status (flags or condition code) register.
+Up to 32,768 words of core memory, 24 bits per word, can be directly addressed, and multiple banks can be switched in.
+Two or three memory bank configurations are the most common.

-Each instruction contained six bits of opcode, one bit specifying whether indirect addressing used, two bits of index register address and fifteen bits of address.
+Each instruction contains six bits of opcode, one bit specifying whether indirect addressing used, two bits of index register address and fifteen bits of address.

-Arithmetic was ones' complement, so there were two forms of zero: positive zero and negative zero.
-The A and Q register could function as a combined 48-bit register for certain arithmetic instructions.
-The E register had 48 bits.
+Arithmetic uses ones' complement, so there are two forms of zero: positive zero and negative zero.
+The A and Q register can function as a combined 48-bit register for certain arithmetic instructions.
+The E register has 48 bits.

-The 3600 CPU could execute around one million instructions per second (1 MIPS), giving it supercomputer status in 1965.
+The 3600 CPU can execute around one million instructions per second (1 MIPS), giving it supercomputer status in 1965.

 Much of the basic architecture design of the 3000 series was done by Seymour Cray, then passed on to others to complete as he moved on to designing the CDC 6000 series.
 Several of the innovative features that made the 6600 'the first supercomputer' can be seen in prototype in the 3000 series.